danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-29-multiplatform-image-resizing.md

 tweet:  https://twitter.com/danielsaidi/status/1542274485616787456?s=20&t=PkyvVlGvMZnUvLmKC_TMwA
 ---

-In this post, let's take a quick look at how to resize images in UIKit and AppKit.
-The result will work on iOS, macOS, tvOS and watchOS and lets us resize images with the same APIs regardless of platform.
+In this post, let's take a look at how to resize images in UIKit & AppKit.
+The result will work on iOS, macOS, tvOS & watchOS and lets us use the the same APIs on all platforms.

 {% include kankoda/data/open-source.html name="SwiftUIKit" %}